aahashemi/Udemy-Course-Price-Predictor/README.md

 # Project Description
 <a id="Database"></a>
 ### Database
 The database contains data of 10000 Udemy courses.
 Such as *id, title, is_paid, price, currency, and course URL*.
-There are two types of databases in this repository
+There are two types of databases in this repository.
 1. `raw_udemy_databse.csv`

 2. `cleaned_udemy_databse.csv`
-    * The only differnce of this csv file with *raw_udemy_databse.csv* file is that the stop words in the **title** coloumn are removed.
+    * The only difference between this CSV file and the *raw_udemy_databse.csv* file is that the stop words in the **title** column are removed.

 ````
 STOP WORDS: They are commonly used in Text Mining and Natural Language Processing (NLP) to